MohamedElassar/Sudoku-Solver/README.md

 ### Please follow the instructions below to run this program:
 1. Download Sudoko.py, UI.py, and Puzzles.py.
 MAKE SURE THEY ARE ALL STORED IN THE SAME DIRECTORY
 2. Open a terminal window and navigate to the directory folder
-3. Make sure you have Python and its tkinter library are donwloaded and installed on your computer
+3. Make sure you have Python and its tkinter library donwloaded and installed on your work station
 4. In the terminal, type "python Sudoko.py" OR "python3 Sudoko.py"
 5. A window should pop up with a randomly selected puzzle that the program will attempt to solve
 6. To view the library of puzzles or to create a new puzzle, simply open the Puzzles.py file in a text editor and follow the format there to create a new puzzle